Camp Hill High School: Athletics

 The school athletic teams participate in District 3 of the Pennsylvania Interscholastic Athletic Association, which governs high school sports for the Commonwealth of Pennsylvania.
 The school mascot is the Lion.
 Camp Hill won the state championship in 1999, 2008, and 2009 for baseball, 1988 for football, and 2015 for boys cross country.
 The 1988 football team was the first PIAA State champs due to the tournament beginning that year.
 Until 2001, Football games unusually took place on Saturday mornings instead of Friday nights, due to the lack of stadium lighting at Christian Siebert Memorial Park, the home athletic field of the schools' team.
 Installation of stadium lighting at the field was financed by Coca-Cola, and included an agreement which involved installing vending machines at school district athletic fields and buildings.

 Camp Hill has had a strong scholastic wrestling program since 1958, producing two state champions, Bob Cochran in 1976 and Tim Cochran in 1981.

-Traditionally, there is a rivalry between Camp Hill High School and nearby Catholic school Trinity High School (Camp Hill, Pennsylvania) The two schools compete against each other in basketball, football, soccer, cross-country, track and field, baseball, softball, and tennis.
+Traditionally, there is a rivalry between Camp Hill High School and nearby Catholic school Trinity High School The two schools compete against each other in basketball, football, soccer, cross-country, track and field, baseball, softball, and tennis.
 These games are highly attended by fans, spectators, and other members of the community.

 The school has enjoyed a successful soccer program.
 They were District III finalists and PIAA State semifinalists in 2007, 2008, 2009, and 2015.
 In 2016 the program enjoyed a District III and PIAA State championship.

 Camp Hill has a rich history in cross country.
 The girls team captured District III championships in 1975, 1976, 1977, 1979, 2017, 2018, and 2019.
 The boys team were District III champions in 2013, 2014, 2015, and 2016, tying the school record for the most consecutive team district championships in any girls or boys sport in Camp Hill history.
 The boys team won the PIAA State Championship in 2015.